techdivision/flexcolumnlayouts/README.md

 Based on [tailwindcss](https://tailwindcss.com/), offers also css classes for [Bootstrap4](https://getbootstrap.com/docs/4.4/utilities/flex/).
 It extends your standard Neos-ColumnLayouts with flex properties so you can adjust every column with [css flex properties](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

+## Get started
+1. Install the package via packagist: Add `"techdivision/flexcolumnlayouts" : "~1.0"` to the require section of the composer.json or run `composer require techdivision/flexcolumnlayouts`.
+2. If needed (i.e. nothing follow the instructions under "TailwindCSS" or "Bootstrap4"

 ## How does it work?
 You find a whole lot of settings now in your multi column nodes.